Frequently Asked Questions

 We use multiple detection methods:

-• API integration: Ethical AI companies check licenses before using content
+• API integration: Ethical AI companies check licenses before using

-• Web crawling patterns: We monitor for training-specific access patterns
+• Web crawling patterns: We monitor for training-specific access

-• Model output analysis: Looking for training data "leakage" in AI responses
+• Model output analysis: Looking for training data "leakage" in AI

 • Community reporting: Creators can report suspected unauthorized use